top of page

 What is Meditation?

-Meditation is an umbrella term for the tools and techniques utilized in order to first realize, and subsequently return to, our deepest nature and experience its inherent peace.
+Meditation is an umbrella term for the tools and techniques utilized in order to first realize, and subsequently return to, our deepest nature of pure awareness and experience its inherent peace.

 Benefits of Meditation